omarkhammad/major-project/proposal.md

 - If a whole row is full of blocks, it clears the row
 - Shapes can be rotated, moved left right, and down
 - Random block generation
-- Falling blocks show an outline on where they are projected to fall
 - Difficulty increases over time by speeding up falling of blocks
 - Background music
 - Sound affects